Why a glossary of Acupuncture Terminology?

 Yin represents cool and the substance of the body, including blood and bodily fluids that nurture and moisten the organs and tissues.
 Yin is associated with the feminine, nourishment, dark, moist, coolness, substantial, and being calm, rooted or grounded.

-Yin Deficiency is a heat condition that results in symptoms of night sweats, fever, nervous exhaustion, dry eyes and throat, dizziness, blurred vision, insomnia and a burning sensation in the palms of the hands, soles of the feet and the chest.
+Yin Deficiency is a heat condition that results in symptoms of night sweats, fever, nervous exhaustion, dry eyes and throat, dizziness, blurred vision, insomnia and a warm or hot sensation in the palms of the hands, soles of the feet and the chest.

-Zang Fu describes the solid organs (Zang) that store vital substances and the hollow organs (Fu) which are responsible for transportation.
+Zang Fu describes the solid organs (Zang) that store vital substances (such as the liver and heart) and the hollow organs (Fu) which are responsible for transportation (urinary bladder and large intestines).